nkdAgility/NKDAgility.com/site/content/resources/blog/2017/2017-05-16-choosing-a-process-template-for-your-team-project/index.md

 ---
 title: Choosing a Process Template for your Team Project
-description: "Discover the best process template for your agile team project.
-Learn why the Scrum template minimizes friction and enhances your development workflow."
+description: Discover the best process template for your agile team project.
+Learn why the Scrum template minimizes friction and enhances your development workflow.
 date: 2017-05-16
 creator: Martin Hinshelwood
 id: "10356"